-The Company expects that \$3.6 million of net derivative gains included in Accumulated other comprehensive income at July 2, 2022 will be reclassified into earnings within the next 12 months.
+The Company expects that \$25.5 million of net derivative gains included in Accumulated other comprehensive income at July 1, 2023 will be reclassified into earnings within the next 12 months.
 This amount will vary due to fluctuations in foreign currency exchange rates.

 The Company assesses the cross-currency swaps used as a net investment hedges under the spot method.
 This results in the cross-currency basis spread being excluded from the assessment of hedge effectiveness, and recorded as incurred as a reduction in interest expense in the Company's consolidated statements of operations.
-Accordingly, the Company recorded net interest income of \$2.2 million during Fiscal 2022.
+Accordingly, the Company recorded net interest income of \$28.5 million and \$2.2 million during fiscal 2023 and fiscal 2022, respectively.